The following control methods are used for programmable DC power supplies in order to obtain stable voltage and current.

 - Wiring Design for the Best Performance from Power Supply

-Matsusada Precision offers both series regulator type DC power supplies and switching type DC power supplies according to your application.
+Matsusada Precision offers both linear regulator type DC power supplies and switching type DC power supplies according to your application.

-Low noise DC power supply with digital control and series regulator system
+Low noise DC power supply with digital control and linear regulator system

 Switching DC Power Supply

-Ultra slim and high performance DC power supply with sufficient output power of 80W in "palm size".
+Ultra slim and high-performance DC power supply with a sufficient output power of 80W in "palm size".